 Mon3 comes with Tiny Basic installed.
 Tiny Basic is an easy-to-use BASIC programming language.
-At this stage, all interactions with BASIC are done on a serial terminal via an FTDI to USB adaptor.
+At this stage, all interactions with BASIC are done on a serial terminal via an FTDI to USB adapter.
+Some extra commands have been implemented to interact with the TEC-1G hardware.